 Like nearly everyone else in the world, a lot of my plans for 2020 were disrupted by the COVID-19 pandemic.
-In addition to changing my travel plans (I was supposed to go to Utah to hike and guest blog for a major Utah hiking and nature site), lockdowns and social distancing guidelines changed many of my daily routines as well.
+In addition to changing my travel plans (I was supposed to go to Utah to hike and guest blog for a major Utah hiking and nature site), lockdowns and social distancing guidelines changed many of my daily routines, as well as my leisure activities.
+Since I couldn’t enjoy most of my usual activities around Kansas City, I had to look someplace else where I could safely “get away” from time to time.

 I have always enjoyed spending time in nature – especially hiking and exploring places on my own.
 Luckily, the Ozarks are blessed with many scenic trails where social distancing is not only possible, but easy to do.
 Therefore, 2020 presented me with many opportunities to invest in personal and professional growth, as well as enjoy hiking and social distancing in nature.